 Founded in 1979, the Northwestern Journal of International Law and Business (JILB or the Journal) is one of three print journals at Northwestern University School of Law.
-JILB publishes three issues per year compiling scholarly articles about private international law and business, including one Symposium issue focusing on a central topic.
-Past Symposium issues have included the topics of international energy law, international competition law, international accounting standards, and international economic conflict and resolution.
-JILB also publishes concise and timely articles on private international law online in the Ambassador throughout the year.
+JILB publishes three issues per year compiling scholarly articles about private international law and business.
 JILB publishes up to eight student notes or comments each year.

-At the end of the school year, members have the opportunity to apply to serve on the editorial board, or they may become senior editors in their third year.
-Senior editors assist in various aspects of the publication process and serve as editors for student notes and comments.
+At the end of the academic year, staff members have the opportunity to apply to serve on the editorial board, or they may become senior editors in their third year.
+Senior editors assist in various aspects of the publication process, mentor staff members, and advise on student notes and comments.

-For more information about JILB membership, please contact Business & Membership Editor, .
+For more information about JILB membership, please contact the Membership Editor.